Typed state, living in the URL

 Why state-in-url?

-URL state libraries exist, but most are either too cumbersome to set up or too limited in what they can store. state-in-url aims to be the one that just works.
+URL state libraries exist, but most are either cumbersome to set up or limited in what they can store. state-in-url aims to be the one that just works: an API that mirrors React.useState, with the URL as the store.

 Check out the GitHub page — a star goes a long way.